sherifabdallah/countries-web-scraper/url_text/README.md

-Here is the files Theat You Have to write There NamesIn the program to get the Data from the URL File
+Here is the files Theat You Have to write There Names In the program "main.py" to get the Data from the URL File